robincornett/display-featured-image-genesis/readme.txt

 Settings page has been completely renovated, new bells and whistles for more customization.
 Much code tightening/cleanup.

 == Changelog ==

+= 2.5.1 =
+* enhancement: large image can now be moved on archive pages
+* bugfix: array filter has been reset to less strict mode

 = 2.5.0 =
 * added: filter to modify plugin defaults